 - Tidy up your property and keep it clean.
 If you are an agent press the seller to tidy up.
 Again, perception is everything.
 To put things into perspective.
 Let’s say we have two identical homes next to each other.
 Everything is exactly the same except house ‘A’ is orderly and clean while home ‘B’ is unorganized and cluttered.
 Guess which one will sell quicker and for more money?
 That’s right, home A.

-- Greet, ask your prospective buyers to sign-in and back off.
+- Greet, ask visitors to sign-in and back-off.
 Let the buyers roam.
 Do not hover or tell your life story.
 Yes, we know you are proud of your home, but people just want to see the property.
 Open houses are awkward enough so giving visitors space and keeping a distance can be beneficial.
 If they have questions the prospective buyer(s) or their agent will circle back.

 - Unfortunately, we live in a litigious society.
 Sellers should make sure their homeowner insurance is in good standing and covers accidentals and personal injury.
 Depending on your state, agents should have an Errors & Ommissions policy in place.
 Never let prospective buyers roam into areas such as attics and rooftops unless you know they are safe.
-Posting a do not enter sign in areas that should not be entered.
+Posting a do not enter sign in areas that should not be entered is a good idea.

 Always keep in mind that you are letting strangers into your home.

 - If female, do not work an open house alone.
 While we don’t condone the use of illegal weaponry, we do believe in self-protection.
 Pepper Spray is always a good choice.
 Click here to purchase from Amazon.

 - Sellers should remove all items of value that can fit in a pocket.
 Trust no one.
 Strangers are entering your home.